ernesto-sun/EXA/README.md

 # EXA

-The great EXA Language based on JSON
+The great EXA Language based on JSON.

-A computer language made to be helpful in the Wild Wild Web!
+A computer language designed to be helpful to people and computers.

 ## License

 EXA is a technology, not a work.
-Copyright-Law only applies to works.
+Copyright law only applies to things legally defined as 'work'.

-EXA is in the public domain, or CC0: Creative Commons Zero v1.0 Universal
+EXA is CC0: Creative Commons Zero v1.0 Universal.
+Thats the public domain in fact.

 This means: Feel welcome to use EXA for whatever you want!

 And please: Use EXA for Good, not Evil!

 Any documentation, code or media around EXA is work and copyright may apply.

 ## Authors